hartwigmedical/pipeline5/README.md

 All changes should be committed with quality commit messages, as this is a main source of documentation.
 Please read the [7 rules](https://chris.beams.io/posts/git-commit/) and follow them.

+### CI

+After each push our CI build runs on Google's Cloud Build in our development project.
+In addition to the tests you might run locally the CI build also:

+- Runs the "smoke" test which checks the output of the full pipeline run against expectations
+- Pushes a Docker image which can be used to run the pipeline in Kubernetes as we do in production

+### Running Locally

+Pv5 can be run locally, we include some sample configurations in `.run` which Intellij should pick up automatically.
+Open those from `Edit Configurations...` under the `Run` menu and amend as needed.
+If significant changes are needed to get the application running then commit those back to the repo.

+### Disk Images

+Pv5 uses a custom disk image to launch the VMs that implement the stages it runs.
+When components are upgraded or if resources change a new image must be created, by the developer.
+See `cluster/images/README.md` for specifics.